 - Tissue Paper

-The approach for this art activity is simple:
+The approach for this art project for toddlers is simple:

 - Prepare the contact paper by taping it onto a window or glass door

 - Leave a bowl of small pieces of tissue paper

 - Invite your child to explore and to create his own suncatcher

 - Once complete either leave it as is or cut it into a shape.
 We cut our creation into a star and displayed it in a window above our kitchen sink.

 #7 – Make Leaf Impressions

-Making leaf impressions is among the most fun activities for 2-year-olds.
+Making leaf impressions is among the most fun art projects for 2-year-olds.
 It involves incorporating nature because toddlers select and gather leaves of their choice for their project.